- Q1: When is ELH getting the COVID-19 vaccine?

 Now that there are FDA-approved vaccines available to prevent COVID-19 in the United States, we understand you may have some questions.
 Below are 10 common FAQ’s that will help you better understand the COVID-19 vaccination.

 Q #1: When is ELH getting the COVID-19 vaccine?

 A: Eagles Landing Health has enrolled to receive the Moderna COVID-19 vaccines.
-Since supplies are extremely limited across the state, we can not guarantee when we will have those available to patients.
-When we do receive vaccine supplies, they will currently be limited to a few offices and we are following the vaccine administration protocols by only administering vaccines to those eligible in phases 1a.
+Since supplies are extremely limited across the state, we can not guarantee when we will have those available to all patients.
+Vaccines are currently limited to a few offices, and we are following the vaccine administration protocols by only administering vaccines to those eligible as determined by the federal guidelines.
 Once we receive a larger quantity of vaccines, our patients will be notified via email or through their patient portal.

 Q #2: Who is eligible to get the Moderna COVID-19 vaccine?